dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 excerpt: ""
 ---

+- i am powerless. all i have is thought. all i have is knowledge. all i have is the will that drives me to never let my pain be forever meaningless.

+- application of art to these philosophical ideas:
+  - social physics
+    - sociophysical circuits (and superimposition of topologies)
+    - holon/holonome & information as particle, w/ wave/particle
+      duality
+    - entanglement of iotas/datums (& collapse of kantian categories)
+  - spectral decoherence of information/semiotics
+    - the intersection of this idea with kantian categories
+      - i.e. if the variety/quantity of information expands
+        exponentially, while any two individuals' history of information consumption simultaneously diverges
+        - the set of information

+      - but this trend creates ... ?
+  - evolution from
+  - misc:
+    - "ante-modernism"
+    - "social-neuro-linguistic" consensus of abstraction in context with evolution of

 - [the encyclopedia of human thermodynamics - HMOL](http://www.eoht.info/)
   - pretty much the most comprehensive source on social physics and everything related it it. it's really comprehensive. it's also one